Pranay-1615/NS_GP1_ondemand_Q-A/Readme.txt

 d.
 Offline functionality
 •	The bot answers the prompt even without internet.
 ----------------------------------------------------------------------------------------
-7.Issues we experienced and the solutions:
+Issues we experienced and the solutions:
 a.
 Pdf parsing:
 Issue:
 •	If the data(lectures) is not structured properly then the chatbot might not correctly read that which results in incorrect response.